switch-ch/ansible-role-openstack-service-builder/example_service/Readme.md

 ## Site Configuration

-Site Configuration files e.g. `infra.site1.yml` defined all the ressources that should be created for the site.
+Site Configuration files e.g. `infra.site1.yml` define all the ressources that should be created for the site.
 `infra.site1.yml` is a simple site to get started. `infra.site2.yml` is a more complex site showcasing the possible features of this role.

 The two site configs belong to `production`.
 Suppose you wanted to have a staging as well, then you'd create a similar `staging` inventory along with